 RT-205 Clinical Practice IV

-Pre-requisite RT-204

-4 Credits

 Students participate in 15 weeks of clinical rotations, where they develop skills in radiographic critique and quality assurance.
 They acquire proficiency in the application of all radiographic procedures, including extremities, trunk, skull, facial bones, and special procedures involving contrast media, under indirect supervision.
 Students will also be exposed to new imaging modalities and must complete all required competencies.
 Evaluations will be conducted by both the instructor and the clinical coordinator